Potafe/DSA/Graphs/DFS_or_BFS.md

 ## Solutions:

 #### Ans 1.
+    So we basically have to do any kind of a traversal, and if the visited[node] = true and it's an adjacent node just return true/false
 ________________________________
 #### Ans 2.
     So we basically need to do a BFS whenever we encounter a '2':